scrabbletank/farhome-rules/rulesdoc.md

 While attuned you gain the _Greater Demon Resistance_ feat.
 Once per day you may cast the spell _Mass Fireball_ at 7th level, using 5 superior dice for the roll.
 When a creature lands a critical attack against you you enter a rage until the end of your next turn.
 While enraged you cannot flee and must target the creature with an attack or spell on your turn.
 You have _Vulnerability 1_ to Holy damage.

-**Greater Demon Resistance** You add 2 superior dice with saving throws against non-damaging spells and have _Resistance_ 1 against fire, cold, and lightning damage.
+**Greater Demon Resistance** You add 2 superior dice with attribute saves against non-damaging spells and have _Resistance_ 1 against fire, cold, and lightning damage.

 #### Greater Demon Cloak
 *Wondrous Item*

 A cloak infused with the scales of a Greater Demon.
 While attuned you gain the _Greater Demon Resistance_ feat.
 Once per day you can use the *Portal of Flames* maneuver.

-**Greater Demon Resistance** You add 2 superior dice with saving throws against non-damaging spells and have _Resistance_ 1 against fire, cold, and lightning damage.
+**Greater Demon Resistance** You add 2 superior dice with attribute saves against non-damaging spells and have _Resistance_ 1 against fire, cold, and lightning damage.

 ***Portal of Flames.*** *Special Action:* 4 AP, Range 10, 3 Superior Dice</br>You are engulfed in flames, teleporting to an unoccupied location in range.
 All adjacent creatures make a Dexterity save against this roll, taking 0/3 in fire damage on fail.
 Adjacent creatures that are grappling you automatically fail this roll.

 #### Hammer of Justice
 *Magical Mace +2, Requires Attunement*

 A heavy hammer inscribed with the holy symbol of justice.
 Once per turn you may spend 5 AP to mark a creature as an Agent of Chaos for the next 24 hours.
 While marked they have _Vulnerability_ 1 to holy damage from your attacks and spells.
-You add 2 superior dice to saving throws against non-damging effects coming from an Agent of Chaos and you are immune to Sleep.
+You add 2 superior dice to attribute saves against non-damging effects coming from an Agent of Chaos and you are immune to Sleep.
 While an Agent of Chaos is within sight you are incapable of fleeing.

 You gain the _Hammer Toss_ maneuver .